webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 {{{example url="../webgpu-blend-src-canvas.html"}}}

-Now that we have both we can modify the canvas importing example from [the article on importing textures](webgpu-import-textures.html#a-loading-canvas).
+Now that we have both, we can modify the canvas importing example from [the article on importing textures](webgpu-import-textures.html#a-loading-canvas).

-First let's make the 2 canvas images
+First, let's make the 2 canvas images

 ```js
 const size = 300;